 In the beginning the feeling of your deeper self may come as a subtle peace, an opening, or a deepening of the stillness that is already in the background of your everyday experience, but mostly goes unnoticed due to the constant mental chatter in your head.

-Over time however, as you welcome more and more of your mental conditioning, your thoughts, emotions and everything coming up in your internal experience, you will feel the peace, the feeling of calmness and alert relaxation deepening.
+Over time however, as you welcome more and more of your mental conditioning, your thoughts, emotions and all that is arising in your internal experience, you will feel the peace, the feeling of calmness and alert relaxation deepening.

-Realizing this, you free yourself from the clutches of the conditioned mind.
+Realizing this, you slowly free yourself from the clutches of the conditioned mind.